yah30022000/ReactNativeProject/README.md

    > Email
    > Name

-   Specify the app's refresh token expiration period (in days):
+   Specify the apps refresh token expiration period (in days):
    > 30

    Do you want to specify the user attributes this app can read and write?